 Boogie-woogie is characterized by that stomping, bassline riff that rocks back and forth at pulsating, powerful tempos.
 In terms of technicalities, it’s usually based on a power chord with one of the chords’ notes toggling back and forth between a few other notes, which adds a melodic side to the riff.
 To be quite honest, forget the silly theory that rock n’ roll was created by Elvis, Ike Turner, or even Louis Jordan.
 Just listening to boogie woogie blues, such as old recordings by Pete Johnson, Albert Ammons, Meade Lux Lewis, Art Tatum, James P. Johnson, and so on (as well as guitar players such as Tampa Red), it’s evident that not only is there no discernible difference between Tampa Red’s boogies in the 1920s and Bill Haley’s boogies in the 1950s, but it’s strikingly evident that this sound which we call Boogie Woogie or Rock n’ Roll was around at least in the 1920s and probably before recording technology developed in the late 1910s.
 That is to say, Rock n’ Roll existed probably in the 1890s, even.
 As piano players really championed this style, guitar players like Tampa Red, Blind Lemon Jeffersion, and Robert Johnson played that boogie line on guitar.
 Much later, Chuck Berry, Keith Richards, and just about guitar player has played those lines too.

-An extraodinary example of Boogie Woogie blues is captured in a video of Albert Ammons and Pete Johnson playing a duet on Youtube.
-It’s really the perfect way to get the Boogie Woogie feel down.
+An extraodinary example of Boogie Woogie blues is captured in a video of Albert Ammons playing the Swanee River Boogie, which is a great way to dig into the roots.

 In summary, those are some of the archetypal styles of blues.
 The nearly untraceable styles, such as Delta Blues, which go back before good documentation started, up to the later styles like Chicago Blues.
 In the end, much of this is certainly up for debate, since one person may define a genre slightly different than another.
 It’s certainly important to have common ground in how to name these genres, but in the end it makes no difference to the actual songs!
 So again, these categorizations are really just that — artificial names that have no real bearing on the music, so they should be taken with a grain of sale while the music itself is enjoyed.